(measure: percent; Source: The International Monetary Fund)

 Czech Republic: Bank credit as percent of bank deposits

-For that indicator, The International Monetary Fund provides data for the Czech Republic from 1993 to 2015.
-The average value for the Czech Republic during that period was 83.78 percent with a minumum of 47.89 percent in 2003 and a maximum of 119.75 percent in 1994.
+For that indicator, we provide data for the Czech Republic from 1993 to 2017.
+The average value for the Czech Republic during that period was 82.91 percent with a minimum of 47.89 percent in 2003 and a maximum of 119.74 percent in 1994.

 Definition: The financial resources provided to the private sector by domestic money banks as a share of total deposits.
 Domestic money banks comprise commercial banks and other financial institutions that accept transferable deposits, such as demand deposits.
 Total deposits include demand, time and saving deposits in deposit money banks.